 An island blown apart by a cataclysmic volcanic eruption 2,500 years ago, the resultant caldera has created an almost mystic aura surrounding Santorini’s unique natural beauty.
 Occupying a small, 12-mile crescent of land, we feel Santorini to be the one Cyclades Island that combines relaxation, entertainment, natural beauty, and ancient history.
 Santorini’s innumerable picturesque, quaint villages are a big plus for spending time here.
 The villages’ unique architecture of small white houses built on reddish cliffs along the volcanic beaches, makes for an extraordinary setting.
-It is important to note that although Santorini is prestinely gorgeous, that great beauty comes with a price: a lot of tourists.
-If visitng Santorini, you should be prepared to encounter tourists taking photos at every lookout point, even outside of the busy season.
-If intertested in the lesser known, but also beautiful, islands, continue reading about our other favorite ones!
+It is important to note that although Santorini is pristinely gorgeous, that great beauty comes with a price: a lot of tourists.
+If visiting Santorini, you should be prepared to encounter tourists taking photos at every lookout point, even outside of the busy season.
+If interested in the lesser-known, but also beautiful, islands, continue reading about our other favorite ones!

 The UNESCO World Heritage Site of Delos is a sacred place, where the twins Apollo, the God of light, and Artemis, the Goddess of hunting and the wild, were born.
 Because of this, in ancient times, no child was permitted to be born here, nor any person allowed to die here.
 In modern time, Delos has become a wealth of archaeological treasures ranging from the Archaic to the Classical to the Hellenistic periods.
 The island itself is a museum where no overnight visitors are allowed, so soak up all the treasures of this ancient place while you can.